How Much Do Travel Agents Make? Travel Agent Salary 2019

 Travel managers even expressed job satisfaction when income averages were lower in 2016, BTN reported that, "Even with lower salaries, general satisfaction with pay is about the same as last year's survey.
 Plus, twice as many respondents [in 2017] said they were 'very well recognized' by their companies."

-As you can see, it's not a simple question of How much do travel agents make?—travel agent salaries vary drastically based on a number of factors.
+As you can see, it's not a simple question of How much do travel agents make?—in 2019, travel agent salaries vary drastically based on a number of factors.
 It can be said, in general, that positions in travel offer a lower salary than other industries.
 However, positions in other industries don't include travel benefits and working in travel!

 Employees at a travel agency will usually have a salary cap, but for those who own their own business, the sky's the limit.
 Plus, it's hard to put a price on visiting beautiful places, touring the newest properties, and the freedom and flexibility to work anywhere that goes with owning your own home based travel agency.